Home / Physics / Radiance

 Applications

-Radiance plays a crucial role in remote sensing applications.
-Remote sensing involves collecting data about the Earth’s surface from a distance using sensors mounted on satellites or aircraft.
-Radiometric measurements enable scientists to gather information about land cover, vegetation health, atmospheric conditions, etc. This data is invaluable for environmental monitoring, urban planning, agriculture management, and disaster response.
+2. Remote Sensing: Measuring and interpreting the radiance received from the Earth’s surface or atmosphere enables scientists to gather information about land cover, vegetation health, atmospheric conditions, and other related phenomena.
+This data is invaluable for environmental monitoring, urban planning, agriculture management, and disaster response.

 Example Problems with Solutions